rodneyshupe/Cookbook/Recipes/Entrees/Beef/SteakAndGuinnessPie.rst

 Directions
 ----------

-1. Preheat oven to 400F.
+1. Heat oven to 400F.
-2. Put stew into a baking dish.
-Roll out the puff pastry to fit the dish, and place on the top, crimp or seal around the edges, then use a knife to make 4 or 5 vent holes
+2. Spoon the stew into a baking dish.
+Roll out the puff pastry to fit, lay it over the top, crimp or seal the edges, then cut 4 or 5 vent holes with a knife.
-3. Place in oven and bake approximately 30-40 minutes or until top is golden brown and stew is starting to bubble out the vent holes.
+3. Bake until the top is golden brown and the stew is bubbling out the vent holes, about 30 to 40 minutes.
-4. Let cool a bit for 5-10 minutes before serving.
+4. Let it rest a few minutes before serving, 5 to 10 minutes.

 .. note:: Stew can be made a day ahead and brought up to room tempurature before starting.